paritytech/grandpa-bridge-gadget/README.md

   the transitions were done correctly.
   - The sync needs to be extended to fetch BEEFY justifications if we find them missing. (optional for MVP)
-  - At the start we query runtime to learn about the starting block and the initial set.
+  - At the start we query the runtime to learn about the starting block and the initial set.
 - Migration for existing blocks in the database to support multiple justifications: `Vec<(ConsensusEngineId, Blob)>`
 - The BEEFY-justifications for epoch blocks are part of the blockchain database - there probably should be an RPC to retrieve them.